Igniting passion. Enlivening spirits.

 With more than 80 undergraduate and graduate fields of study available today on our campus, and more than 50 clubs and student organizations, we can offer any student a robust and meaningful collegiate experience.
-Just ask any of our students representing 37 states and 21 foreign countries.
+Just ask any of our students representing 44 states and 45 countries.
 Gardner-Webb is a place for rich and diverse relationships in a close-knit community.
 Gardner-Webb is a place to discover your passions and ignite your future.

 Ready to call Gardner-Webb home?

 Approximately 96% of our students receive financial aid.
 Thanks to a generous financial aid budget and inclusive aid policies, graduating from Gardner-Webb is an attainable goal for talented, hardworking students from a wide range of backgrounds.

 As we look to positively impact the residents of our own communities, Gardner-Webb has created The Foothills Commitment.
 In Cleveland, Gaston, and Rutherford Counties, new freshman students set to enroll in a full-time residential undergraduate program at GWU will receive a guaranteed institutional aid gift of $15,600, which is a minimum of 50% of tuition.